shaimole/SAACO3/networks/VPC.md

 ## NACL
 - not stateful
 - firewall on subnet level
+- for outbound traffic allow ephemeral ports 32768-65535 (all ports for diffrent services to listen for outbound traffic)

 ## VPC Traffic Mirroring
 - capture and inspect network traffic